Tidal disruption of star clusters in galaxy formation simulations: Simulations

 New massive stellar particles are identified in the halo of the main galaxy in each snapshot and then traced throughout the simulation.
 The center of the galaxy is defined as the location of maximum stellar density, found iteratively using smoothing kernels of decreasing size as in \citet{Brown:2018aa}.
 The galaxy plane is defined using the shape tensor and its principle axes for neutral gas within 10~kpc from the galaxy center.
 For full description of the determination of the galaxy plane see \citet{Meng:2019aa}.
 The cylindrical radius from the galaxy center ($R$) and the height above the disc plane ($z$) are calculated for all massive stellar particles.

-The ambient matter density ($\rho$) is calculated on the scale of 100~pc as a sum of the gas density in the cell containing the stellar particle, and the ambient density of DM particles and stellar particles.
-The latter is calculated assuming DM and stellar particles are constant density spheres of radius 100~pc.
+The ambient matter density $\rho$ is calculated on the scale of 100~pc as a sum of the gas density in the cell containing the stellar particle, and the average density of DM particles and stellar particles: $\rho = \rho_{\rm gas} + \rho_{\rm DM} + \rho_*$.
+The latter two are calculated by representing DM and stellar particles are constant density spheres of radius 100~pc, and summing them within a 100~pc radius sphere around the stellar particle.

 The tidal tensor around massive clusters is calculated in post-processing of simulation snapshots as the second derivative of the potential:

 where $i$ and $j$ are two orthogonal directions in the Cartesian coordinate frame.
 We calculate the tidal tensor using the second-order finite difference across a $3\times3\times3$ cell cube centered on the stellar particle.
 We then calculate the three eigenvalues of the tidal tensor, $\lambda_1, \lambda_2, \lambda_3$, and use